1926 Egyptian parliamentary election

 Parliamentary elections were held in Egypt on 22 May 1926.
 The result was a victory for the Wafd Party, which won 171 of the 211 seats.
-(Note: Deeb (1979) gives different numbers: 45 to the Liberal Constitutionalists, 9 to the National Party, and 160 to the Wafd (pp. 138–139).
-Marsot (1977) gives the numbers as Wafd 144, Liberal Constitutionalists 28, National Party 5, Ittihad 7 and 17 independents (p.
-89).
-Quraishi (1967) cites Khatib in the appendix but on page 102 states that the Wafd won 156 seats out of 214.
-Terry (1982) gives the numbers the same numbers as Khatib except for the National Party, which she gives 29 seats (p.
-188).
-Khatib's numbers are used because they were the most complete, giving both seats and raw vote totals.)

 The ruling Ittihad Party led by Prime Minister Ahmed Ziwar Pasha and Minister of Finance Yahya Ibrahim Pasha, while clinging to power, was too weak to carry out an effective campaign.
 It failed to nominate more than 66 candidates, fewer than the seats won by the Wafdists.

 Background

 After the 1925 election, where a Wafdist majority parliament was dissolved by King Fuad in less than half a day, the Liberal Constitutional Party sought rapprochement with the Wafd Party.
 On 14 January 1926 an executive committee representing the National Party, the Wafd and the Liberal Constitutionalists was set up to discuss their response to the King and Ahmed Zeiwar's government.
 The National Party wanted the return on the 1925 parliament and a boycott of any future election, while the Wafdists and Liberals wanted new elections.
 However, when new elections were held on 22 May, the committee urged its voters to participate.
 These elections were the first held under newly relaxed financial requirements for voters, significantly increasing voter turnout compared to the previous election.